treeverse/hadoop-router-fs/README.md

 * Make sure your source prefix ends with a slash when needed.
 * Mapping configurations apply in-order, and it is up to you to create non-conflicting configurations.

 ### Default file system

-For each custom mapped scheme you should configure a default file system implementation in case no prefix matching will be found.
+For each mapped scheme you should configure a default file system implementation in case mapping is found.
 Add the following configuration for the schemes you configured RouteFS to handle.
 ```properties
 routerfs.default.fs.${fromFsScheme}=${the file system you used for this scheme without routerFS}